humzalikhan/humzalikhan.github.io/_pages/cv.md

   * Mentored a high school student in the summer of 2018

 *  **Bruins in Genomics Summer Research Fellowship**
+   *Undergraduate Researcher*
    June 2020-Present

    * Received $4,000 stipend to fund and continue data science work on CVID
    * Presented at the Systems Biology journal club
    * Created novel SIR model for COVID-19 Forecasting Hackathon

 Volunteering and Service
 ======